Vastmindz-Public-Repository/websocket-auth/README.md

 ## Getting started
 The authentication service is a simple REST API that will return a websocket token.
 To use this service, you must first obtain access credentials from your Vastmindz representive.
 The below is the basic structure of the authentication request.

-You MUST first obtain the credentials below from your Vastmindz representive.
+You MUST first obtain the credentials below from your Vastmindz representative.

 ```
 USERNAME=<YOUR USERNAME>